State College Spikes: Playing in New Jersey (1994–2005)

 The team completed its relocation to Augusta, New Jersey, which is located in Sussex County to become the New Jersey Cardinals despite having construction delays on the stadium and the apparent mismanagement by the stadium group which filed for Chapter 11 bankruptcy 120 days before the start of the season.
 The team still maintained its affiliation with the Cardinals.
 The new stadium opened on schedule in large part due to the ownership and management of the Cardinals which was headed by Gordon and Klee's general manager Tony Torre.
-The team played their home games at Skylands Park from 1994–2005.
+The team played their home games at Skylands Park from 1994 to 2005.
 The team put together a 43–32 regular-season mark, and then defeated the Jamestown Jammers, 2 games to 1, and the Auburn Astros, 2 games to 0, to win the league title.

 Over the next nine seasons, the team experienced only one more winning season, going 39–37 in 2002.
 While the team suffered through several losing seasons, they quietly established new standards for Minor League Baseball attendance.
 With the arrival of additional teams in the New York metropolitan area and further stadium mismanagement attendance, began to slip.
 The Cardinals drew a league-leading 142,417 fans in their inaugural season, following that up with 157,557 in 1995, but 115,342 in 2004.
 The team relocated again after the 2005 season and were replaced by Sussex Skyhawks of the independent Canadian-American Association of Professional Baseball.
 This team folded after the 2010 season, leaving Skylands Park vacant for the first time in the stadium's history.